reinforced/Reinforced.Tecture/README.md

 # What can I do with it?

-Lots of useful stuff that you usually do when maintaining business application but much easier.
+Lots of useful stuff that you usually do while maintaining business application, but much easier.

 ## Define
 [channels](https://github.com/reinforced/Reinforced.Tecture/wiki/Channels) and use [features](https://github.com/reinforced/Reinforced.Tecture/wiki/Features):